midniteclub/SumGen/README.md

 -------------
 Upload a File: Navigate to the main page and upload a PDF, DOCX, or TXT file using the file selection input.

+Choose Model: Able to use the fine-tuned xsum bart model or Pegasus-xsum language model.

 Choose Summary Length: Select the desired summary length (Short, Medium, or Long).

 Generate Summary: Click the "Generate Summary" button.
 If the file is valid and text can be extracted, you will be redirected to a page displaying the generated summary.

+[NEW] Generate Image: Option to visualize summary via Stable Diffusion (takes a few minutes)!

 Error Handling: If the file type is unsupported or text extraction fails, you will be notified to try another file.